 The modern game and Google’s advantage

-With Stadia, Google is catering to the modern game player, one that prefers instant downloads compared to going to a Best Buy, Costco, Game Stop, or even Amazon to purchase a physical copy of a game.
+With Stadia, Google is catering to the modern game player, one that prefers instant downloads compared to going to Best Buy, Costco, Game Stop, or even Amazon to purchase a physical copy of a game.
 If that was it, then Google would have a bit more of a leg up on competitors thanks to its infrastructure capabilities, but there are some other things at play here (no pun intended):

 Google says that it’s incorporating Google Assistant into gameplay and will be accessible through its dedicated controller.
-Instead of having to pause the game and go online to look for an FAQ section in order to beat a level, players can tap the Google Assistant button and receive a tutorial.
+Instead of having to pause the game and go online to look for an FAQ section to beat a level, players can tap the Google Assistant button and receive a tutorial.